-Our Bali, Your Bali - A Fundraising Cookbook Like No Other - NOW!
+Our Bali Your Bali - A Fundraising Cookbook Like No Other - NOW!
 Bali

 “I found myself sitting amongst the chaos wondering what I could do,” he admits.
 “So I thought I would make my staff active by providing a project that we could all get involved in.
 We began collecting favourite family recipes that have been handed down through the generations of their families and then we expanded to ask local Warung [traditional eateries] cooks for theirs.”

-Working within his and his team’s expertise – i.e. food! – the result will be a beautiful, large hardcover cookbook.
-However, this isn’t an ordinary list of recipes, the cookbook will incorporate the very essence of Bali, sharing stories of the island’s communities and families, with local recipes and even a collection of favourite recipes from both the restaurants.
-Flavourful secrets will be revealed!
+Working within his and his team’s expertise – i.e. food! – the result is a beautiful, large hardcover cookbook.
+However, this isn’t an ordinary list of recipes, the cookbook incorporates the very essence of Bali, sharing stories of the island’s communities and families, with local recipes and even a collection of favourite recipes from both the restaurants.
+Flavourful secrets, passed down through the generations, are revealed!

 The cookbook is titled Our Bali, Your Bali (Bali Kita, Kali Kamu), as it captures the very essence of what people love about the island – the sense of togetherness.
 What’s more, for those abroad and unable to come Bali, these stories and recipes are a way of reconnecting and even experiencing a piece of the island in their own home through food.
 A taste of Bali, if you will.

-Note: Update: In 2022, Dean has opened Jackson Lily’s restaurant as a Food Rescue Kitchen, cooking 300 meals a day, distributed by Scholars of Sustenance Indonesia; the Our Bali Your Bali team are also releasing an eye-opening documentary series called Paradise On Hold, which you can read more about here.